Today I’m going to teach you what to do if you ever win the lottery, a massive inheritance, or any other huge infusion of cash.

 1/3rd of lottery winners go bankrupt and I’ll be damned if I’m going to let that happen to you.
 So just listen and do what I say, please.

-RULE #1: Shut The Hell Up
+What to do if you win the lottery RULE #1: Shut The Hell Up

 Lotto winner Mavis Wanczyk (who won the 758.7 million Powerball) did not follow this advice and decided to tell her boss, the press, and therefore the whole world.
-Immediately after, random people came out of the woodwork and the police have had to watch her house.

 Here are the scariest people who will try to find you, in descending order: